5 min read · Cost

 Key takeaways

-- Pre-qualify before signing contract
+- Pre-qualify with your lender before signing the construction contract

 FAQ